May 29, 2026

 3. Realistic ROI timelines and break-even calculations

-4. How to evaluate programs and recognise red flags
+4. How to evaluate programs and recognize red flags

 Throughout this guide, examples refer mainly to ICF pathways (ACC, PCC, MCC) and occasionally to EMCC, since many German and European schools hold both accreditations.